 Then there’s the Tyrell of Blade Runner 2049: A super chic and blind Jared Leto.
 Blind.
 Really?!
 Dude, you’re supposed to be the richest mofo in all of the universes.
 You’re cultivating people in giant plastic bags and then kill them off for fun while waxing lyrical about your god-like abilities – and you can’t even get a proper set of eyes for yourself?!

 Late in the film Gosling encounters a bunch of underground replicants in a gutter who tell him he’s part of a rebellion.
 By that time I half expected Morpheus to come forward and hand out blue and red pills.
-That would also have added some colour to an almost all-white cast that doesn’t shy back from the “wired black guy as weirdly talking dealer” trope.
+That would also have added some colour to an almost all-white cast that doesn’t shy away from the “wired black guy as weirdly talking dealer” trope.

 I could go on.
 But I’d rather end this rant on a positive note.
 The beginning of the movie felt like proper serious Blade Runner, with Dave Bautista bringing gravity and showing he should be in bigger roles.
 Robin Wright is always great.
 And Harrison Ford simply steals the movie – when he finally turns up, it shows how one-note Ryan Gosling really is.